- BTI Communications Group

 Low Voltage Wiring for Voice and Data Transfer

-As your network cabling services provider, we are responsible for installing your phone and data cabling throughout your workplace to ensure every cubicle and office is connected.
+When it comes to setting up phone systems and internet connections, both voice and data cables rely on the same categories of Ethernet and fiber optic cabling.
+The choice between copper and glass depends on your specific needs and budget.
+Your network cabling services provider, is responsible for installing your phone and data cabling throughout your workplace to ensure every cubicle and office is connected.

-Security systems are also connected by low-voltage wiring.
+Security systems are also connected by IT structured cabling.
 Network cabling service providers often use Cat5 or Cat6 cabling to power and connect your cameras to a network or video recorder.

 Low Voltage Cabling for Intercoms